High Net Worth Divorce Lawyer Rockville MD

 - A High-Net Divorce Results in Higher Child Support Payments: During most divorce cases, child support payments are determined based on the couple’s combined net income and the number of children being supported.
 However, if the couple’s income is higher than the maximum amount listed, the court will determine the child support payments on a case-by-case basis.

-Common Mistakes to Avoid in High-Net Worth Divorces
+Common Mistakes to Avoid in High-Net-Worth Divorces

 A high-net divorce can be especially stressful and mistakes can be made.
-Here are a few common mistakes a high-net worth divorce lawyer in Rockville MD sees wealthy couples make during divorce:
+Here are a few common mistakes a high-net-worth divorce lawyer in Rockville MD sees wealthy couples make during divorce:

 - Hiding Assets: Some high-net individuals may be more likely to hide assets from their spouse during a divorce.
 They might transfer assets to a friend or a business partner.
 However, this is considered fraud and could hurt your chances of getting a fair settlement.

 - Trying to Rush the Process: A divorce is a stressful ordeal, so it’s understandable that you want to get it over with as quickly as possible.
-However, if you make rush decisions without thinking them through, you could cheat yourself out of a fair settlement.
+However, if you make rash decisions without thinking them through, you could cheat yourself out of a fair settlement.

-- Not Understanding Your Assets: In many high-net worth marriages, one spouse typically earns a lot more than the other and may know more about the assets than the lower-earning spouse.
+- Not Understanding Your Assets: In many high-net-worth marriages, one spouse typically earns a lot more than the other and may know more about the assets than the lower-earning spouse.
 If you earn less than your spouse, you should have divorce lawyers Rockville MD residents count on to investigate whether there are any assets you don’t know about but are entitled to.

-If you have more questions about your divorce, schedule a consultation with a high-net worth divorce lawyer in Rockville MD.
+If you have more questions about your divorce, schedule a consultation with a high-net-worth divorce lawyer in Rockville MD.